 The typical SST timeline is twelve weeks of intervention.
-At the six-week mark, the SST checks in to assess progress. .
+At the six-week mark, the SST checks in to assess progress.
+SST meetings are set for twelve weeks of intervention with every six weeks until termination of SST.
 Scholar information, such as scholar strengths, parental/teacher concerns, assessment and evaluation results and any other information pertinent to service needs and provisions are recorded on the SST.
 A description of the individualized instructional program which will meet the needs of the scholar, including specific strategies that will be used with the scholar are documented.
 The current performance level is documented using assessments and/or other measurable data.
 Goals are articulated with a method of measurement.
 At least an 80% mastery rate is required on each objective for the goal to be met.
 Goals for high achieving scholars would include additional work/projects the teacher would prepare to expose and challenge the scholar.
 For instance, a goal for a high achieving scholar might be to increase performance on national normed assessment for growth at 150% above normed growth.
 A projected completion timeline for each goal is articulated with an objective, evaluation criteria and projected completion date.